dmtwng/dmytrowng.github.io/_posts/2021-01-06-db-in-simple-words-data-locks.markdown

     alt='Explicit lock'
 %}

-**Write 1** is updating a part of data.
+**Write 1** is updating a part of the data.
 Soon after **Write 1** has been started, **Write 2** came with a wish to update the same data.
-Also both reads wants to include that data in the response.
-Our database doesn't want to have any conflicts between first and second write.
-Also it would be nice to include the last version of the data in the read.
+Also, both reads want to include that data in the response.
+Our database doesn't want to have any conflicts between the first and second write.
+Also, it would be nice to include the last version of the data in the read.
 So write acquires a lock for that part of data and blocks other clients from accessing it.
-That lock called Exclusive Lock and blocks everything else.
+That lock is called Exclusive Lock and blocks everything else.
 Next write and reads will wait in a queue till the first write will complete.

 > **Exclusive (write) lock** prevents the resource from being shared.
-All clients who is trying to access the resource will wait for lock to be released.
+All clients who are trying to access the resource will wait for a lock to be released.

-By *write* usually means insert, update and delete operations.
+*Write* usually means insert, update and delete operations.

 Once **Write 1** will be executed, **Read 1** gonna kick in.
-It would be not nice if somebody will modify part of data accessed by read.
-It can lead to inconsistency of data and corrupted result.
-So it is better if read will acquire a lock as well.
-But read doesn't need such exclusivity as write.
+It would be not nice if somebody will modify part of the data accessed by reading.
+It can lead to inconsistency of data and corrupted results.
+So it is better if a read will acquire a lock as well.
+But reading doesn't need such exclusivity as writing.
 There is no harm if another read will access the same data.
 So Read 1 acquires a shared lock.

 > **Shared (read) lock** prevents the resource from being modified.
-Other reads can share a lock and work in parallel, but writes need to wait for lock to be released.
+Other reads can share a lock and work in parallel but writes need to wait for a lock to be released.

 Reads and writes could have different complexity and scale.
-Some may require to lock not only row or document, but entire table, collection or even database.
-For example, in scope of one transaction **Write 1** needs to modify data in a few places.
+Some may require to lock not only a row or document but the entire table, collection, or even a database.
+For example, in the scope of one transaction **Write 1** needs to modify data in a few places.

 {%
     include image.html